prestodb/presto/presto-docs/src/main/sphinx/installation/spark.rst

 for Presto queries.
 This is useful for queries that we want to run on thousands of nodes, requires 10s or 100s of terabytes of memory, and consume many CPU years.

-Spark provides several values adds like resource isolation, fine grained resource management, and Spark's scalable materialized exchange mechanism.
+Spark adds several useful features like resource isolation, fine grained resource management, and a scalable materialized exchange mechanism.

 Steps
 -----